designerferro/Home-assistant-e-redes/README.md

 # Home-assistant energy meter with Tasmota and portuguese e-redes
-Quick adding your [e-redes](https://www.e-redes.pt/pt-pt) consumption data into your [Home-assistant](https://www.home-assistant.io/), via your MQTT.
+Quick adding your [e-redes](https://www.e-redes.pt/pt-pt) consumption data into your [Home-Assistant](https://www.home-assistant.io/), via [HTTP integreation from Home-Assistant](https://www.home-assistant.io/integrations/http/).

-Portuguese energy seller e-redes has implemented a set of energy meters that, through a HAN port, make available suficient information to create an interface to your MQTT, via a Tasmota special crafted firmware (FW).
+Portuguese energy seller e-redes has implemented a set of energy meters that, through a HAN port, make available suficient information.
+We are using a [Tasmota special crafted firmware (FW)](https://github.com/nikito7/edp_box_modbus/tree/dev/tasmota) to do this.

-Starting with version 5.11.1e, Tasmota development of MQTT integration to Home-assistant was halted.
-So,aAfter instaling the phisical interface, each user has to create by hand each sensor to get the state information being sent to MQTT, wich is a fastidious thing.

-To send the information to the Home-Assistant configuration topic (homeassistant/light/kitchen/config), the idea was creating this script that will force feed the information manualy via [MQTT publication of the expected Home-assistant configurations message](https://www.home-assistant.io/docs/mqtt/discovery/).

-The user intending to use this script has to configure the MQTT in Tasmota to publish to eredes/tasmota_[SENSOR IDENTITY]/state.
+This is a Bash script that uses curl to get everything done.

-The FW will publish the following information:
+The FW will publish information much like the one bellow in a URL:
 - eredes/tasmota_0D505E/SENSOR {"Time":"2021-04-19T00:34:48","LANDYS":{"Tarifa":1}}
 - eredes/tasmota_0D505E/SENSOR {"Time":"2021-04-19T00:34:51","LANDYS":{"TotEneExp":0.0}}
 - eredes/tasmota_0D505E/SENSOR {"Time":"2021-04-19T00:34:54","LANDYS":{"Voltage_L1":242}}